bxparks/AceTime/docs/clock_system_clock.md

     * date and time retrieve from backupClock upon initial startup
     * `backupClock` updated when `SystemClock::setNow()` is called
     * no further syncing happens to the backupClock
-    * It is difficult to see this configuration being useful in practice, so I don't recommend it.
+    * *Not Recommended*: It is difficult to see this configuration being useful.
 * `SystemClock{Loop,Coroutine}(referenceClock, backupClock)`
     * the `referenceClock` and `backupClock` are assumed to be different
     * using both provides the redundancy and rapid initialization